-You can ask for what you would like when dining out.
-If you do not eat meat or if you are allergic to certain food products, let the staff know.
-If you let them know they are often able to provide an alternative.
+You can ask for what you would like when eating out.
+If you do not eat meat or if you are allergic to certain food products, let the staff know, they are often able to provide an alternative.

-It’s also fun to pack up a picnic or pick up some take away food and dine outdoors in a public park.
+It’s also fun to pack up a picnic or pick up some takeaway food and eat outdoors in a public park.

 It’s generally safe to drink water from the tap.
-There are exceptions, and these are indicated with the sign "not drinking water".
+There are exceptions, and these are indicated with the sign saying ‘not drinking water’.

 The following rules apply for alcohol:

-- Only retailers who are granted licenses to operate a bottle shop as well as restaurants and hotels, can sell alcohol.
-You must be 18 years or older to purchase alcohol.
+- You must be 18 years or older to purchase alcohol.

-- In some places you are not permitted or are discouraged from drinking alcohol, for example on public transport.
+- In some places you are not permitted to drink alcohol, for example on public transport.

-- Rules apply in Australia to drinking alcohol and operating a car, bike or machinery.
+- You cannot drink alcohol and operate a car, bike or any or machinery.

 Not everyone in Australia drinks alcohol.
 People will not give you strange looks if you would rather drink water, juice or a soft drink when you are out.